-Enable Run analysis on your build server in your repository Settings, tab General, Repository analysis.
+Enable Run analysis on your build server on your repository Settings, tab General, Repository analysis.

 This setting enables Codacy to wait for the results of the local analysis before resuming the analysis of your commits.

 If you're setting up one repository, obtain a project API token and set the following environment variable to specify your project API token:

 export CODACY_PROJECT_TOKEN=<your project API token>

-Never write API tokens on your configuration files and keep your API tokens well protected, as they grant owner permissions to your projects on Codacy.
+Never write API tokens to your configuration files and keep your API tokens well protected, as they grant owner permissions to your projects on Codacy.

 If you're using Codacy Self-hosted set the following environment variable to specify your Codacy instance URL:

 export CODACY_API_BASE_URL=<your Codacy instance URL>